 No, they don't.
-While academy schools and MATs located in Hampshire are not considered part of Hampshire funding agreements that they must follow the Public Contracts Regulations 2015.
+While academy schools and MATs located in Hampshire are not considered part of Hampshire County Council, and therefore don't have to follow Hampshire Contract Standing Orders, it is a condition of their funding agreements that they must follow the Public Contracts Regulations 2015.